ZiadAlMoqamar/TINY-Compiler/README.md

 ### Notes

-- statement has neighor nodes and child nodes
+- statement has neighbors and child nodes which could be statements
+- expressions are depicted as oval and statements are depicted as rectangle
-- statement is rectangle
+- max number of children for a statement is 3 children -- for an if statement
-- operation is binary tree
+- max number of children for an expression is 2
-- operation is ellipse
+-